WinVector/Examples/vtreat/example.md

 First we run a "cross frame experiment."
 A cross frame experiment is a sophisticated modeling step that:

--   Collects statistics the relations between your original modeling variables and the training outcome.
+-   Collects statistics on the relations between your original modeling variables and the training outcome.
 -   Introduces proposed new transformed modeling variables.
--   Produces a "simulated out of sample" training frame that is a version of your model training data prepared in such a way to simulate having been produced without having looked at that same data during the design of the variable transformations (this is an attempt to eliminate any [nested model bias](http://www.win-vector.com/blog/2016/04/on-nested-models/) introduced by the transform design and application step).
+-   Produces a "simulated out of sample" training frame that is a version of your model training data prepared in such a way as to simulate having been produced without having looked at that same data during the design of the variable transformations.
+This is an attempt to eliminate any [nested model bias](http://www.win-vector.com/blog/2016/04/on-nested-models/) introduced by the transform design and application step.
 This step is performed using cross-validation inspired methods.

 In short `vtreat` thinks very hard on your data (called the design phase).
 We call `vtreat` and pull out the promised results as follows.